jedisct1/libsodium-doc/helpers/README.md

 The `sodium_increment()` function takes a pointer to an arbitrary-long unsigned number and increments it.

-It runs in constant-time for a given length and considers the number to be encoded in little-endian format.
+It runs in constant time for a given length and considers the number to be encoded in a little-endian format.

 `sodium_increment()` can be used to increment nonces in constant time.